kimklai/WindowsGSM.Soulmask/README.md

 BUT use the RIGHT WAY to stop game server.
 The original version of ohmcodes with control-c would cause your game save lost.
+Sadly, ohmcodes just closed my issue report.
+Hence, I had to fix it by myself.
 ```

 # WindowsGSM.Soulmask